Preconditioned Regularized Wasserstein Proximal Sampling: Experiments

 As a non-convex potential, we consider the two-moons bimodal distribution as given in \cite{wang2022accelerated,tan2024noise},

 This is generated by the potential $V$ with corresponding gradient $\nabla V$ as follows:

 where $\mathrm{e}_1$ is the first standard basis vector.
 We consider a low-variance initialization and a high-variance initialization.
-For the low-variance initialization, we consider the same setup as \cite{tan2024noise}, where the particles are initially distributed as $\gN(0, I)$; for the high-variance setup, the initial distribution is $\gN(0, 6I)$. \Cref{fig:KL_banana} demonstrates that in this case, adding preconditioning has minimal effect on the convergence rate of BRWP and PBRWP, and indeed leads to a slightly higher bias.
+For the low-variance initialization, we consider the same setup as \cite{tan2024noise}, where the particles are initially distributed as $\gN(0, I)$; for the high-variance setup, the initial distribution is $\gN(0, 6I)$.
+The preconditioning matrix is taken to be $M=\diag([1,4])$.

+We consider the KL divergence as approximated using a Gaussian KDE, with a bandwidth of $0.1$, numerically integrated over $[-5,5]^2$ with a grid size of $0.01$. \Cref{fig:KL_banana} demonstrates that in this case, adding preconditioning has minimal effect on the convergence rate of BRWP and PBRWP, and indeed leads to a slightly higher bias.
 The bias can be seen qualitatively in \Cref{fig:banana_particles}, which demonstrates that the particles retain the same structured behavior at convergence, but takes a different path at small iterations.
+In this case, SVGD converges to a slightly better particle collection at a slower per-iteration rate. \footnote{While \cite{liu2016stein} propose an adaptive bandwidth choice based on the median of pairwise distances, this causes instability in our non-log-concave experiments.
+We therefore only consider a fixed bandwidth, with parameters chosen via grid search.}

 We observe a different compression phenomenon with the high-variance initialization, when the samples are initially distributed around the modes instead of between the modes. \Cref{fig:KL_banana_bigvar} demonstrates that in this case, the preconditioning has a significant acceleration effect, where the KL divergence decreases faster than BRWP.
 Moreover, \Cref{fig:banana_bigvar} demonstrates that PBRWP particles are less noisy than BRWP particles at low iterations.